Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

   * About us - Containing 2 paragraph sections and 2 image sections, this part of the website introduces the user to the company.
 The two images featured are of chemical engineers and a chemical engineering plant unit item.
 Both images are relevant to the text and help the user in gaining a deeper understanding of the company.

   ![About](documents/about-us.png)

+  * Further About - the further about section consists of an image with text below it.
+The reason I've added a further about section is to re-inforce trust with the client by showcasing that this comapny has a many years experience within the industry and therefore can be trusted.
+In addition to this, by including the company's quality guarantee, it showcases to the client that we take quality VERY seriously.